sematic-ai/sematic/docs/sematic-vs.md

 ### ...
 Weights & Biases

 Weights & Biases excels at experiment tracking and visualization.
-You can absolutely use W&B together with Sematic, they are complementary tols.
+You can absolutely use W&B together with Sematic, they are complementary tools.

 ### ...
 HuggingFace